nemanjajelisijevic/javaDaemon/README.md

     Closure<ReturnType>

-which is instantiated upon the Daemon methods call, and handed to the main looper for execution once the prototype method returns.
+which is instantiated upon the Daemon method's call, and handed to the main looper for execution once the prototype method returns.

 Closure exposes an abstract method onReturn() for implementation, and getResult() for extracting the return value.